-Your final paper must be submitted in .doc or .docx format via eLC by 12:00 noon on 05 May.
+Your final paper must be submitted in .doc or .docx format via eLC by 12:00 noon on 02 May.
 Late papers will be penalized 10 points for every 24-hour period by which they exceed the deadline.
-A paper submitted after 12:00 on 05 May cannot receive a grade higher than 90.
-A paper submitted after 12:00 on 06 May cannot receive a grade higher than 80.
+A paper submitted after 12:00 noon on 02 May cannot receive a grade higher than 90.
+A paper submitted after 12:00 noon on 03 May cannot receive a grade higher than 80.
+Note that I maintain full discretion over granting extensions and assessing penalties for late assignments.